Quantropy: Introduction

 In statistical mechanics, the probabilities $ \exp(-E/T)$ arise naturally from maximizing entropy subject to a constraint on the expected value of energy.
 Following the analogy, we might guess that the amplitudes $ \exp(-S/i\hbar)$ arise from maximizing some quantity subject to a constraint on the expected value of action.
 This quantity deserves a name, so let us tentatively call it `quantropy'.

-However, seeking to derive amplitudes for paths in quantum mechanics from a maximum principle is too naive.
+In fact, Lisi \cite{Lisi} and Munkhammar \cite{Munkhammar} have already treated quantum systems as interacting with a `heat bath' of action and sought to derive quantum mechanics from a principle of maximum entropy with amplitudes---or as they prefer to put it, complex probabilities---replacing probabilities.
+However, seeking to derive amplitudes for paths in quantum mechanics from a maximum principle is not quite correct.
 Quantum mechanics is rife with complex numbers, and it makes no sense to maximize a complex function.
 But a complex function can still have stationary points, where its first derivative vanishes.
 So, a less naive program is to derive the amplitudes in quantum mechanics from a `principle of stationary quantropy'.
-This is what we shall do.
+We do this for a class of discrete systems, and then illustrate the idea with the example of a free particle, discretizing both space and time.

-This may seem like a peculiar idea.
-If we review the main variational principles in physics, and think about how they fit together, it should seem less strange.
+Carrying this out rigorously is not completely trivial.
+In the simplest case, entropy is defined as a sum involving logarithms.
+Moving to quantropy, each term in the sum involves a logarithm of complex number.
+Making each term well-defined requires a choice of branch cut; it is not immediately clear that we can do this and obtain a differentiable function as the result.
+Additional complications arise when we consider the continuum limit of the free particle.
+Our treatment handles all these issues.

-Many of the ideas in this review section have been discussed before.
-To take just one example, Lisi \cite{Lisi} and Munkhammar \cite{Munkhammar} treated quantum systems as interacting with a `heat bath' of action and sought to derive quantum mechanics from a principle of maximum entropy.
-We make no attempt at giving complete references, and we apologize to everyone who has already thought about the ideas we discuss.
-Our aim here is simply to give a quick, self-contained treatment.
+We begin by reviewing the main variational principles in physics and pointing out the conceptual gap that quantropy fills.
+In Section \ref{quantropy} we introduce quantropy along with two related quantities: the free action and the expected action.
+In Section \ref{computing} we develop tools for computing all these quantities.
+In Section \ref{free_particle} we illustrate our methods with the example of a free particle, and address some of the conceptual questions raised by our results.
+We conclude by mentioning some open issues in Section \ref{conclusions}.